tsweet64/vtrim/README.md

 ```

 ## Obtaining input files
 If you want to run this script on a video found online, such as on youtube, you will need to download it.
-I recommend [youtube-dl](https://github.com/ytdl-org/youtube-dl), a FOSS command-line tool that can download videos and audio from hundreds of sites.
+I recommend [yt-dlp](https://github.com/yt-dlp/yt-dlp), a FOSS command-line tool that can download videos and audio from hundreds of sites.

 ## Planned
 * ~~Add support for audio-only files~~ v.
 1.1
-* Build url handling directly into the script via youtube-dl
+* Build url handling directly into the script via yt-dlp